 No-Fault Divorce Does Not Equal Uncontested Divorce

-Seeking a no fault divorce saves the ordeal and costs associated with proving one party’s wrongdoing.
-However, a no fault divorce should not be confused with uncontested divorce.
+Seeking a no-fault divorce saves the ordeal and costs associated with proving one party’s wrongdoing.
+However, a no-fault divorce should not be confused with an uncontested divorce.
 Even a generally cooperative divorce often involves some issues upon which the parties do not agree.
 You need to contact us to protect your rights and interests and to make sure that you will not have problems down the road.
 Both parties’ agreement to get a divorce is not enough to achieve a settle any claims related to money, property or debt.
-If there is no issues related to money, property or debt then a no fault divorce can be handled quickly and easily at a very low cost.
+If there is no issues related to money, property or debt then a no-fault divorce can be handled quickly and easily at a very low cost.

 Click here for information about Uncontested Divorces.